 Incomplete extensions are not automatic and approval is up to the discretion of the course instructor.

 Timely Submission of Graded Assignments (Late Work Policy):

 It is the expectation that all assignments (e.g., discussions, papers, projects) for courses are turned in on time by the published due date in Canvas.
 If a student experiences extenuating circumstances that impact their ability to complete an assignment, including health, work or family issues, it is the student's responsibility to contact, via Canvas messaging, the faculty of record in a timely manner.
 This request must be submitted and approved prior to the published assignment deadline or no late work will be accepted.
 The request must include your extenuating circumstances as well as a proposed submission date.
 The proposed submission date must be reasonable for the stated extenuating circumstance and must be no later than the end of the current quarter.
 Approval for late submission is determined by the faculty of record.
 Any assignment submitted late and without an approved exception will earn zero (0) points.

 Wright Graduate University employs and admits individuals without regard to gender, age, race, national origin, sexual orientation, political affiliation or belief, religion or disability and affords students all rights, privileges, programs, employment services and opportunities generally available.
 WGU complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 and does not discriminate on the basis of disability.
-Additional information about this policy or about assistance to accommodate individual needs is available from the Chancellor, who also serves as the campus ADA coordinating official.
+Additional information about this policy or about assistance to accommodate individual needs is available from the CEO & President, who also serves as the campus ADA coordinating official.

 ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES

 WGU Policy for the Provision of Reasonable Accommodations for Students with Disabilities